afraztahir231/AI_ChatBot/README.md

-# AI201-Semester-Project-
+# AI Chat Bot

-This is a project for making a chatbot/assistant.
+This is my AI Chatbot project.